Rouben Mamoulian: Film career

 He personally was recruited by Directors Guild of America (DGA) co-founder King Vidor in 1936 to help unionize fellow movie directors.
 Mamoulian's lifelong allegiance to the DGA, and more so his general unwillingness to compromise, contributed to his being targeted in the Hollywood blacklisting of the 1950s.
+From 1961, at age 64, until his death in 1987 at age 90, Mamoulian did not work professionally.

-He died on December 4, 1987 at the Motion Picture & Television Country House and Hospital of natural causes at the age of 90 in Woodland Hills, California.
+Mamoulian died on December 4, 1987, at the Motion Picture & Television Country House and Hospital of natural causes at age 90 in Woodland Hills, California.

-The critical appraisal Rouben Mamoulian by Tom Milne was published as Cinema One Series, no. 13 by Thames & Hudson, 1969.

-The biography Mamoulian: Life on Stage and Screen by David Luhrssen was published in 2013 (University of Kentucky Press).

-Style

-In the interview compilation book Directing the Film (Acrobat Books), Mamoulian declared a strong preference for a stylized look to his scenes, stating that he was more interested in creating a poetic look to his films than in showing ordinary realism.
-Parts of Becky Sharp, and almost the whole of Blood and Sand, with their heightened and artificial use of Technicolor, demonstrate Mamoulian's aesthetics.
-He also wrote a book titled Applause.

-Legacy

-Mamoulian is considered one of the greatest filmmakers of his generation, whose films were seminal in their genres.

-On February 9, 1960, Mamoulian received a star on the Hollywood Walk of Fame.

-It has been established in DC Comics that his film The Mark of Zorro is the film that Bruce Wayne and his family saw in the theater before his parents were murdered.
-Mamoulian’s film The Mark of Zorro is one of the biggest inspirations of the character Batman.
-The biggest similarities include the cowl, the dark personality, and mystery of his identity.
-In Batman: The Animated Series, the character Gray Ghost was inspired by Mamoulian’s version of Zorro.

-The Sydney Film Festival has an award named after him: the Rouben Mamoulian Award for the Best Director of an Australian Short Film.

 Awards and honors

 On February 8, 1960, for his contribution to the motion picture industry, he received a star on the Hollywood Walk of Fame at 1709 Vine Street.

 He was inducted into the American Theatre Hall of Fame in 1981.
 In 1982 Mamoulian received a Lifetime Achievement Award from the Directors Guild of America.

-In 2019, Mamoulian’s film Becky Sharp was selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
+In 2019, Mamoulian's film Becky Sharp was selected by the Library of Congress for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".

+The Rouben Mamoulian Award for Best Director is given to an Australian short film at the Sydney Film Festival each year.
+The award was first presented by Mamoulian in 1974.
+As of 2025 the prize, sponsored by Dendy Cinemas, is worth A$7,000 in cash, and winners are eligible for Academy Award eligible.